 My husband, Rich, and I celebrate 55 married years working together.
 He partners with me as taste tester, recipe repeater, photographer, webmaster, pots and pans washer, editor, publisher, and host.
 Waffles are his specialty.

 We are grandparents to six home schooled grandchildren living on Washington Island, Wisconsin before 2010.
 One more in southern California has been added since 2018

-Our public schooled grandson Connor lives in the J-House at Purdue U while studying engineering.
+Our public schooled grandson valdectorian Connor lived in the J-House at Purdue U while studying engineering.
 He is now fixing up his own home south of Indianapolis.
-His sister Rose serves with Young Life while studying at the U of I in Bloomington, IN and majored in psychology She spent a sukmmer in Austria and is now in grad school in Colorado.
+His sister Rose, also valdectorian, served with Young Life while studying at the U of I in Bloomington, IN and majored in psychology She spent a sukmmer in Austria and is now in grad school in Colorado.

 People & Places

 After my nest emptied I was invited to serve in Estonia, Kenya, Malawai, Mexico, Honduras, and Okinawa.
 It is to Russia that I have been drawn most often, a total of thirteen trips.

 In 1994 I met Alex Krutov at age 17 as he was being emancipated from his orphanage in St. Petersburg, Russia.
 It became evident that Alex was willing to serve as I taught cooking classes and was resourceful in helping me safely travel about the city and the country.
 In 1997 I invited Alex to train as an apprentice for six months in my kitchen.